rendering of Geary Boulevard

 How will new housing impact infrastructure and transportation in the City?

-Expanding Housing Choice is a collaborative effort with City departments to align housing growth with essential infrastructure and services for healthy, connected, and resilient communities.
-New housing will be added gradually, and City agencies are planning to enhance community facilities to meet the pace of growth.
-Key infrastructure and service agencies, like SFMTA, SFPUC, Rec Park, and SFUSD, routinely maintain and update their own long-range infrastructure plans informed by population and housing growth projections.
+The Family Zoning Plan is a collaborative effort with City departments to align housing growth with essential infrastructure and services for healthy, connected, and resilient communities.
+New housing will be added gradually, and City agencies are planning ahead to enhance infrastructure and community facilities to meet the pace of growth.
+Key infrastructure and service agencies, like SFMTA, SFPUC, Rec Park, and SFUSD routinely maintain and update their own long-range plans informed by population and housing growth projections, and the City’s Capital Planning Committee updates the city’s 10-year Capital Plan every two years.

 Details